Severe Thunderstorm Warning issued for Mississippi, New Madrid by NWS - News Break

 Severe Thunderstorm Warning issued for Mississippi, New Madrid by NWS

-Effective: 2021-07-09 17:21:00 CDT Expires: 2021-07-09 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
+Effective: 2021-07-09 17:05:00 CDT Expires: 2021-07-09 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather, contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Paducah.
-Continuous cloud to ground lightning is occurring with this storm.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-If on or near the Mississippi River, get away from the water and move indoors or inside a vehicle. remember, lightning can strike out to 15 miles from the parent thunderstorm.
+If on or near the Mississippi River, get away from the water and move indoors or inside a vehicle.
+Remember, lightning can strike out to 15 miles from the parent thunderstorm.
 If you can hear thunder, you are close enough to be struck by lightning.
 Move to safe shelter now!
 Do not be caught on the water in a thunderstorm.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Mississippi; New Madrid A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM CDT FOR SOUTHWESTERN MISSISSIPPI AND NORTHEASTERN NEW MADRID COUNTIES At 520 PM CDT, a severe thunderstorm was located over East Prairie, moving northeast at 30 mph.
+Target Area: Mississippi; New Madrid The National Weather Service in Paducah has issued a * Severe Thunderstorm Warning for Southwestern Mississippi County in southeastern Missouri Northeastern New Madrid County in southeastern Missouri * Until 545 PM CDT. * At 504 PM CDT, a severe thunderstorm was located over Farrenburg, or near East Prairie, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Anniston.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near East Prairie around 520 PM CDT.
+Other locations in the path of this severe thunderstorm include Anniston.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0